-I don’t say this to discourage you but rather so you realize that you need to narrow your search to improve your chances.
+I don’t say this to discourage you but rather, so you realize that you need to narrow your search to improve your chances.
 I would recommend focusing on foundational scholarships like the Gates Millennium Scholarship or The Coca-Cola Scholars Foundation.
-You also have a better chance applying to your university’s scholarships than these generic national scholarships.
+You also have a better chance of applying to your university’s scholarships than these generic national scholarships.

 I would also encourage you to apply for scholarships from different programs or organizations that you’re a part of.
 For example, certain academic student organizations on campus may have scholarship opportunities; apply for them.
 You have a better chance of winning because there are fewer people who meet the requirements.